F45 launches new fitness studio in Westfield offering 45-minute workouts designed to fit your everyday life

 Just come in, put your stuff in a cubby and hit the floor, where a certified personal trainer will lead each workout using a variety of equipment.

 “We’ve got bikes, rowers, kettle bells and dumbbells.
-We can do the heavy lifting so it’s a nice mix between that heavy lifting and the cardio and a lot of people don’t like one or the other and it blends those to nicely together,” said Haas.
+We can do the heavy lifting so it’s a nice mix between that heavy lifting and the cardio.
+A lot of people don’t like one or the other, and it blends those two nicely together,” said Haas.
 “We’ve got everything.”

 The workout changes every day, alternating between high intensity interval training style cardio days, strength training and hybrid workout days.